kidd/blog/2024-09-24-in-empty-list.md

 when nils are involved.
 In praticular, `not in` has weird properties when nils are allowed (or part of the query, can't remember).

+Also, the question from seeing this is: "and what if I want to find values `in ('foo','bar',null)`?".
+In that case, you use `x in ('foo','bar') or is x null`.
+Amazing ternary logic, eh?

 But `explain analyze` tells us that postgres is able to shortcut the query when it sees `in (null)`.
 Fantastic!